looker-open-source/sdk-codegen/docs/json.md

 Serialization is the conversion of a JSON payload into a structure, record, or object of a given language.
 Deserialization is rendering an instantiated data type to its JSON representation.

 Almost all languages include JSON serialization and deserialization support.
-Many include more than one, with an offering from a third party as the de facto standard, rather than the first-party solution provided by the language vendor.
+Many include more than one, with an offering from a third-party as the de facto standard, rather than the first-party solution provided by the language vendor.

 The parsing requirements of concern for the Looker language SDKs are: